tighten/easy-embeddable-polls/README.md

 ### RenderlessPoll

-As mentioned above, a `RenderlessPoll` component is offered in addition to the `Poll` component.
+A `RenderlessPoll` component is offered in addition to the `Poll` component for situations where you need to heavily customize the outputted markup of the poll.
 The `RenderlessPoll` component follows the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).
-We will not dive into the concept of renderless components in this documentation, instead we recommend readubg the previously linked article to familiarize yourself.
+We will not dive into the concept of renderless components in this documentation, instead we recommend reading the previously linked article to familiarize yourself.
-Simply speaking, if you find yourself in a situation where you need to heavily customize the outputted markup of the poll, you want to use the `RenderlessPoll`.

-#### Slot Props

 Renderless components work by sending slot props up to their wrapper components.
 The slot props offered by `easy-static-polls` are outlined below:

+#### Slot Props

 | Name | Type | Default value | Description |
 | :--- | :--- | :--- | :--- |